 \section{Results}

 The millisecond pulsar MAXI J1816--195 was discovered by {\it MAXI} during an outburst in 2022 May.
-Several follow-up observations have been conducted to study the source's multi-wavelength behavior \citep{Bu22,Ke22,Ch22,Ken22, de22, Br22, Be22}.
-For example, we used the \textit{SWift}-BAT telescope's hard X-ray coverage (15-50\,keV) and daily monitoring of the entire sky, to ascertain the spectral state of the source and duration of the outburst.
+Several follow-up observations have been conducted to study the source's multi-wavelength behaviour \citep{Bu22,Ke22, Ch22, Ken22, de22, Br22, Be22}.
+For example, we used the \textit{Swift}/BAT telescope's high energy X-ray coverage (15-50\,keV) and daily monitoring of the entire sky, to ascertain the spectral state of the source and duration of the outburst.
 Fig. \ref{fig:BAT} shows the outburst from MAXI J1816--195 during 2022 May--June as seen with {\it MAXI} and {\it BAT}.
 The outburst from MAXI J1816--195 continued for nearly 30 days.
-The maximum flux reached by the source was $\sim$0.15 crab as observed with {\it Swift}/BAT (15--50 keV) on 2022 June 13 (MJD 59743). simultaneous observation with {\it NuSTAR} and {\it NICER} was conducted on 2022 June 24 and is the focus of this paper.
+The maximum flux reached by the source was $\sim$0.15 crab as observed with {\it Swift}/BAT (15--50 keV) on 2022 June 13 (MJD 59743).
+Simultaneous observation with {\it NuSTAR} and {\it NICER} was conducted on 2022 June 24 and is the focus of this paper.
 The observation time is indicated using two arrows in Fig. \ref{fig:BAT}.
 It is clear from the figure, that the simultaneous {\it NICER/NuSTAR} observation was performed in the decay phase of the outburst.
 The source was detected using {\it NuSTAR} at the location of RA = $18^h 16^m 52^s.40$, Dec = $-19^{\degr}37^{'} 58^{''}$.35. and the source is 1.45 arcsec away from the {\it Swift}/XRT localization \citep{Ke22}, which is within the 2.2 arcsec (90 per cent confidence) error radius of the XRT position of the source.